richmccue/richmccue.github.io/test.md

 (19 min)

 Please skim over a TED Talk article with some overlapping and new suggestions on how we can improve our presentations:
-<blockquote class="wp-embedded-content"><a href="https://ideas.ted.com/6-dos-and-donts-for-next-level-slides-from-a-ted-presentation-expert/">6 dos and don&#8217;ts for next-level slides, from a TED presentation expert</a></blockquote>

 <script type='text/javascript'>
 <!--//--><![CDATA[//><!--
 		/*!
 This file is auto-generated */